Home / Vegetarian Protein Recipes / Quick and Easy Tofu Stir-Fry with Hoisin Sauce Recipe

 step five

 Add remaining oil.
 Once the oil is hot add the mushrooms and let cook undisturbed until they are golden on the bottom.
-Give them a stir. then add the ginger and garlic and cook a minute more.
+Give them a stir.
+Then add the ginger and garlic and cook a minute more.

 step six